- NAME: Joseph Massino

 While in prison, Massino is believed by some to have taken the reins of the Bonanno family after Rastelli's death in 1991.
 He was released the following year, and it was soon clear to all that he had become boss of the Bonanno family.
 Massino flourished at a time when other crime bosses, such as his close friend John Gotti of the Gambino family, were being sent to jail for life.
 The press took to calling him "the Last Don."

 In 2001, Massino's underboss, Salvatore Vitale, was arrested.
 His brother-in-law eventually decided to testify against Massino to save himself.
 Many other members of the Bonanno family soon offered up what they knew to get a better deal for themselves, too.
-In the meanwhile, "Big Joey" continued to hold court at his Maspeth restaurant, CasaBlanca.
+Meanwhile, "Big Joey" continued to hold court at his Maspeth restaurant, CasaBlanca.
 His nickname came from his size—weighing as much as 300 to 400 pounds at one point.
-But Massino would not be enjoying fine meals for long.

 profile name: Joseph Massino profile occupation: